pavleen14/Automating-WhatsApp/README.md

 # Automating-WhatsApp
-Use WhatsApp to send automated messages to your contact through Selenium!
+Use WhatsApp to send automated messages to your contacts through Selenium!

 <ol>
 <li>Install Selenium using Pip</li>